nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 Here are some things to keep in mind after upgrading from Trio 0.2 to Trio 0.5 (or higher) in the first 3 hours:

 #### Dynamic ISF & Autosens
-Dynamic ISF is disabled for the first **7 days**.
-Autosens will also require **24 hours** before it starts making adjustments. *You may need to enter carbs and bolus during this time if you aren't already doing so.*
+Dynamic ISF is disabled for the first **7 days**. *You may need to enter carbs and bolus during this time if you aren't already doing so.* Autosens will be used instead (but there's a long standing issue with autosens where it will likely be stuck at 1 when there are carb entries or SMBs.)

 #### Onboarding Wizard
 Take this time to go through the Onboarding Wizard.
-Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on facebook or discord if you have any questions.
+Reference the [New User Setup Guide](../new-user-setup.md) or ask questions on [Facebook](https://facebook.triodocs.org) or [Discord](https://discord.triodocs.org) if you have any questions.

 #### Test Settings
 This is a great time to test your settings so you can start fresh on solid footing.